garzoni/garzoni-datasets/README.md

-# garzoni-datasets

-This repository contains the Garzoni annotation datasets.
+# Garzoni annotation datasets

-They acan also be explored and downloaded from the [Garzoni exploration interface](https://garzoni.dhlab.epfl.ch)
+This repository contains the Garzoni annotation datasets, which can also be explored and downloaded from the [Garzoni exploration interface](https://garzoni.dhlab.epfl.ch)